pietrotavares/simbiose-notes/tech/Kubernetes.md

 1. Docker builds the containers and these containers communicate with each other across the network via Kubernetes.
 Containers running on multiple hosts can be manually linked and orchestrated using Kubernetes.
 1. In *computing*, load balancing refers to the process of distributing a set of tasks over a set of resources (computing units), with the aim of making their overall processing more efficient.<br/>In *networking*, Load balancing is the process of distributing network traffic across multiple servers so that no single server bears too much demand.
 1. A Kubernetes pod is both (1) a collection of one or more Linux containers and (2) an abstraction/wrapper around containers.
 Pods are the smallest units of a Kubernetes application.<br/>
+1. TODO
 1. A Kubernetes Node is a worker machine and may be either a virtual or a physical machine, depending on the cluster.
-1. TODO
+INCOMPLETE ANSWER..
+TODO.
 1. TODO
 1. Cluster DNS.<br/>This addon serves DNS records for the Kubernetes services.